cobalthq/cobalt-product-public-docs/content/en/Getting started/Sign In/_index.md

    <br>

-   You can now use the Cobalt app to start setting up a Pentest.
+   You can now use the Cobalt app to start setting up a pentest.

 1. Select **Create a Pentest**.
 Now proceed to the next step, [Define Your Assets](../assets).